 During pregnancy, you need extra protein and other nutrients to supply both your own body and that of your growing baby.
 The Institute of Medicine (IOM) recommends that you get an extra 25 grams of protein daily starting in the second trimester of your pregnancy.

-If you’re vegetarian or vegan, eat more plant-based sources of protein, such as:
+If you’re vegetarian or vegan, you can increase your protein intake by eating more plant-based sources of protein, such as:

 - legumes (lentils, peas)